kristapsbe/meteo_android/README.md

 The app provides notifications for severe weather warnings and auroras, and has a widget.

-It's intended to consume data from https://github.com/kristapsbe/meteo_server .
+It's intended to consume data from [this api](https://github.com/kristapsbe/meteo_server).

 ## Download